If you have question about the entire Western Corridor also see the Western Corridor website.

 An enlarged Harewood Road Roundabout with a pedestrian and cycle underpass will also improve access.

 An additional southern airport access point will be provided south of Avonhead Road.
 It will be a grade separated intersection.
-As long as ground conditions permit, we plan to run this access road under Russley Road via an underpass.

 What is a grade-separated interchange?